- Fan Zone

 Scott Nelson was named head coach of the Binghamton lacrosse program on May 18, 2011.
-Nelson recently finished his second season at the helm of Binghamton, a year in which he guided the Bearcats to their best conference record since 2004 and was honored with America East Co-Coach of the Year honors.
-In 27 years of coaching in collegiate lacrosse, he has recruited and coached more than 100 All-Americans and his teams have won at a 65% clip, including three national titles on the Division III level.
+Nelson recently finished his third season at the helm of Binghamton, a year in which he guided the Bearcats to their best conference record since 2004 and was honored with America East Co-Coach of the Year honors.
+In 27 years of coaching in collegiate lacrosse, he has recruited and coached more than 100 All-Americans and his teams have won at nearly a 65% clip, including three national titles on the Division III level.

 In 2012, Nelson guided the Bearcats to one of their best offensive seasons in school history.
 The team scored a program-record 9.54 goals per game and had a pair of players break the single season points record in just 13 contests.
 Four players were named to the all-conference squad in 2012 and a pair of student-athletes were selected as all-academic performers.

 Nelson served as the head coach of Marist from 2009-11, guiding the Red Foxes to eight wins in each of his last two seasons.
 His 2011 team finished the regular season by winning seven straight games (program’s longest win streak), reaching the Metro Atlantic Athletic Conference tournament for the second consecutive year.
 They went 4-2 in league play to finish as regular season runners-up.
 At the conclusion of the 2011 season, Nelson was named MAAC Coach of the Year.
 His 2010 Marist team won the most regular season games (8) in six years and reached the MAAC tournament for the first time in five seasons.